Saturday, October 29, 2022

 • Okay, her Cecily isn’t that bad.

-• Random cameo from Benedict’s co-star, Elizabeth Olsen.
+• Random cameo from Computer’s co-star, Elizabeth Olsen.

 • Her impression of Aidy is spot-on.
 And I also like the exaggerated Jewish voice she uses for Sarah.